00004707/Unreal/source/Editor/Actor Actions/Pivot.rst

 Center pivot between multiple actors
 --------------------------------------------------------------

-``Center on Selection`` will set the pivot point in the center of all selected actors.
+:guilabel:`Center on Selection` will set the pivot point in the center of all selected actors.

 .. image:: Pivot/images/08.webp
 	:align: center